dragon7-fc/misc/algorithm/LeetCode/README.md

     int getKthAncestor(int node, int k) {
         for (int i = 0; i < 20; i++) {
-            if ((k >> i) & 1) {
+            // Check if the i-th bit of k is set if ((k >> i) & 1) {
                 node = dp[node][i];
                 if (node == -1) {